 - Water-filled beds may be out of fashion, but some still choose to have this mattress type purely for personal preference.
 As we say, everyone is unique when it comes to the perfect mattress......

-- Horsehair mattresses are seen as traditional as many were filled with it through necessity in the past, but now it is considered a very expensive luxury
+- Horsehair mattresses are seen as traditional as many were filled with it through necessity in the past, but now it is considered a very expensive luxury.

 - Cashmere and wool are both mattress fillers that come from the over and undercoats of sheep and goats.
-This supersoft natural fibre may make for a super-comfy night’s sleep but comes with a large price tag.
+This supersoft natural fiber may make for a super-comfy night's sleep but comes with a large price tag.

-When it comes to the size, remember that they are often referred to by a size name (Single, Double, etc) and the actual dimensions (a single is also known as a 3’ x 6’ mattress), so be prepared to look for both!
-If you are on a budget, and have a small bedroom or sleep alone, then you should consider either a single or double.
+When it comes to the size, remember that they are often referred to by a size name (Single, Double, etc) and the actual dimensions (a Single is also known as a 3’ x 6’ mattress), so be prepared to look for both!
+If you are on a budget, and have a small bedroom or sleep alone, then you should consider either a Single or Double.
 The money you save by keeping it small can be put towards a larger model in the future!

 If you sleep with a partner (or pet!) or your bedroom is large enough, then a Queen or King size may be more comfortable and offer better sleeping options.
 If you’re sharing your mattress with your partner but your bedroom is too small to fit a Queen, we recommend a Full which is perfectly comfortable for two.

-Expert tip - Don’t overlook you or your partner’s height.
+Don’t overlook you or your partner’s height.
 Having space to starfish is no good if your feet are sticking out of the end!
 Many manufacturers recognize this and now offer ‘long’ versions of their mattresses.
 Not sure what you need?
 Here’s a handy list of standard mattress sizes in Hong Kong:

 |Single||3'0" x 6'0"||36 x 72"||91 x 183 cm|

 |Single Long||3'0" x 6'3"||36 x 75"||91 x 190 cm|